-There are 22 million acres of star thistle, 5 million of diffuse knapweed, 100 million acres of cheat grass and another 100 million of Russian thistle, 3 million acres of leafy spurge, there is so much slender oat and rat tail fescue in California most people don't even think of them as weeds any more; they celebrate them as "The Golden Hills," an infestation so wide spread there isn't even an estimate of its scope (maybe somebody should tell the public that many California native grasslands were once dull green all summer, while others probably weren't grasses at all but wildflower-fields grown for food).
+There are 22 million acres of star thistle, 5 million of diffuse knapweed, 100 million acres of cheat grass and another 100 million of Russian thistle, 3 million acres of leafy spurge, there is so much slender oat and rat tail fescue in California most people don't even think of them as weeds any more.

+They just call them "the Golden Hills."